 Collector since: 1983

-Currently: Developer and Professor of ‘Business of Sports Collectibles’ college-accredited course and Micro-Credential (Northern College, OntarioLearn), Publisher and Developer of tabletop card games and puzzles, and Pitching Coach of Brock University Men’s Baseball team.
+Currently: Professor and Developer of ‘Business of Sports Collectibles’ college-accredited course and Micro-Credential (Northern College, OntarioLearn), Publisher and Developer of tabletop card games, puzzle games and puzzles, and Pitching Coach of Brock University Men’s Baseball team.

 Formerly: VP of Product Development and VP of Production at In The Game (former NHL/NHLPA card licensee).
-Editor and Trends Editor at Trajan Media (Charlton Standard Catalogue of Hockey Cards, Canadian Baseball Cards, Canadian Sports Collector magazine, SLAB, Non-Sport Report, and more).
+Editor and Trends Editor at Trajan Media (Charlton Standard Catalogue of Hockey Cards, Canadian Baseball Cards, Canadian Sports Collector magazine, Non-Sport Report, and more).